 Any child who is qualified under the laws of this State for admission to a public school is qualified for admission to a charter school.
-Immunization requirements for enrollment in the public schools apply to charter school students as well.
-Admission to a charter school cannot be limited on the basis of disability, race, creed, gender, national origin, religion, ancestry, intellectual ability, measures of achievement or aptitude, or athletic ability.
+Immunization requirements for enrollment in public schools apply to charter school students as well.
+Admission to a charter school cannot be limited based on disability, race, creed, gender, national origin, religion, ancestry, intellectual ability, measures of achievement or aptitude, or athletic ability.

 On what basis may a charter school select students?

 In general, a charter school may establish no admissions requirements except that students meet the age or grade level requirements specified in its charter.
-By law, charter schools must have a fair and open admission process, conducting outreach and recruitment to all segments of the community they serve.
+By law, charter schools must have a fair and open admission process, conducting outreach and recruitment to all community segments they serve.
 A charter school must provide admissions preference to enrolled students who will be returning to the school, to siblings of children enrolled in the school, and to students who reside in the school district of location.
-Charter school students are admitted on a first-come, first served basis, or by lottery when applicants exceed available slots.
-A charter school may deny admission to a student who is currently under suspension or expulsion by another public school until the period of suspension or expulsion has expired.
+Charter school students are admitted on a first-come, first-served basis or lottery when applicants exceed available slots.
+A charter school may deny admission to a student under suspension or expulsion by another public school until the period of suspension or expulsion has expired.

 Are charter schools required to enroll students with special needs?

 Yes.
-A charter school may not discriminate against or limit the admission of children on any unlawful basis, including on the basis of ethnicity, national origin, gender, disability, intellectual ability, measures of achievement or aptitude, athletic ability, race, creed, religion or ancestry.
+A charter school may not discriminate against or limit the admission of children on any unlawful basis, including based on ethnicity, national origin, gender, disability, intellectual ability, measures of achievement or aptitude, athletic ability, race, creed, religion, or ancestry.

 What if more students apply than a charter school can enroll?

-If the number of applicants exceeds the number of available seats, a random public lottery must be held, in accordance with Section 119.5 of Commissioner’s Regulations, Random Selection Process for Charter School Student Applicants.
+Suppose the number of applicants exceeds the number of available seats.
+In that case, a random public lottery must be held, following Section 119.5 of Commissioner's Regulations, Random Selection Process for Charter School Student Applicants.